turingschool/front-end-curriculum/lessons/module-2/scope-2.md

 2. Line 1 - `number` is assigned the value of 10
 3. Line 8 - prints `B 10` to the console
 4. Line 10 - `foo` is invoked, creating a new execution context
 5. Line 4 - A variable is declared without the keyword `var` and assigned a value.
-The interpreter searchs in the current execution context to see where this variable was defined.
+The interpreter searches in the current execution context to see where this variable was defined.
 Because it doesn't find it declared in the current scope, it looks up the scope chain to the parent scope, which happens to be the global scope.
 The interpreter understands that this is to be treated as a re-assignment and assigned the value of `number` to 20, both locally and globally.
 6. Line 5 - prints `A 20` to the console
 7. Line 12 - prints `C 20` to the console